EVER WONDERED ABOUT GOD

 In July of 2005, my life changed.
 I entered the Lifeway Christian Bookstore in Winston-Salem, North Carolina and read three books that changed my life more than any other book outside the Bible.
 I discovered Lee Strobel’s The Case for Christ, Josh McDowell’s The New Evidence that Demands a Verdict, and McDowell’s A Ready Defense.
 I discovered that there are many reasons for accepting the resurrection of Jesus of Nazareth as a historical fact.

 Through the years, the evidence has increasingly mounted for the historicity of Jesus’s resurrection.
 This article will provide 10 of the most fascinating arguments for the resurrection of Jesus of Nazareth.
-This list is not exhaustive and my dealings with each argument is extremely brief.
+This list is not exhaustive and my dealings with each argument are extremely brief.

 Nevertheless, I hope this list will provide a starting point for you to consider the authenticity of Jesus’s resurrection.